 - Make sure you clean your home as thoroughly as possible.

-- All shelves should be cleaned, forgotten corners should be dusted, and floors should be vacuumed and mopped.
+- All shelves should be cleaned, forgotten corners should be dusted, and floors and carpets should be vacuumed and mopped.

 - Diatomaceous earth (DE) is a natural alternative treatment that can be sprinkled in the above areas.